NAV NAV

 Entity risking

-These endpoints allow you to register an address and retrieve a risk assessment for a registered address:
+These endpoints allow you retrieve a risk assessment an address:

 ENDPOINT